 In addition to complimenting the tones of your skin and hair, colors should also be used with intention.
 To convey strength and poise, employ bold “power colors,” such as a palette of red, black, and white.
 This might mean wearing a black suit, white shirt, and red tie in your portraits.
 You can further increase the efficacy of accent colors by connecting them to the action areas (such as hyperlinks and buttons) of your website.

-For a more professional, corporate look, Oliboni says that blues and grays will work to your advantage.
+For a more professional, corporate look, blues and grays will work to your advantage.
 For example, if you’re a business law attorney, consider a gray suit and light-to-medium blue tie for images intended for your website, and try to find a background that provides highlights and accents that will compliment your chosen color palette.